It was clear that Feinstein says, I've been here all these years to Ted Cruz.

 Were you getting those calls too?

-You're all bent out of shape about it.
+You're all bent out of shape about it?

-I got to the point where I told my family if they needed to get me, call me on my cell.
+I got to the point where I told my family they needed to get me, call me on my cell.

-I wasn't answering the house on any.
+I wasn't answering my house phone anymore.

-They're now they're they're randomly picking numbers.
+They're randomly picking numbers.

-Well uh wait till they get your cell phone numbers.
+Well, wait till they get your cell phone numbers.

-That's ca that's the next thing that'll uh that'll probably happen.
+That's the next thing that'll probably happen.

-Anyway, that's as good a theory as as any, but I also in addition to that, I I I think there was a significant percentage of the conservative base that was just fed up.
+But I also, in addition to that, I think there was a significant percentage of the conservative base that was just fed up.

 Benghazi's happening, and they didn't see any apparent real desire to win.

-Why should I support this after they had sent a bunch of money in probably.
+After they had sent a bunch of money, probably.

 Anyway, Pat, thanks for the call.

-Brief timeout, my friends, back with more after this.
+Back with more after this.

 That's it, folks.